Diogo0602x/2-FungibleToken-Issue-and-Swap/README.md

 There are a few flows that enable this project.

-We will create a resource (in this case a house), and then issue tokens for that resource, and then transfer those tokens.
+We will create a resource (in this case a house), and then issue tokens for an account SDK, and then transfer those tokens to another account.

 We create the representation of a house, within `CreateHouseTokenFlow.java`.